Khanak-Lohana/HackTitans---Suvan-Rai/README.md

 # HackTitans---Suvan-Rai

 # AI-Powered Personalized Weather & AQI Health Advisory
-AirGuard AI is an intelligent environmental health advisory system that combines real-time weather and Air Quality Index (AQI) data with user-specific information to provide personalized environmental risk insights.
+EnviroGuard AI is an intelligent environmental health advisory system that combines real-time weather and Air Quality Index (AQI) data with user-specific information to provide personalized environmental risk insights.

 Unlike generic weather and AQI applications that provide the same warning to everyone, AirGuard AI considers factors such as age group, health condition, and occupation/activity level to generate recommendations tailored to the individual.